-The net asset value ("NAV") decreased 9.2%, on a total return basis, over the twelve months to the end of June, closing at 280p per share.
-This reduction in NAV reflected the volatile equity market conditions over the period as sentiment deteriorated due to increasing concerns around persistently high inflation, rising interest rates, supply chain disruption, and the ongoing aftereffects of the Covid-19 pandemic, heightened further by the Russia/ Ukraine conflict during the second half of the financial year.
-Although NAV per share fell on an absolute basis, the Fund outperformed the FTSE Smaller Companies (ex Investment Trusts) Index which fell by 14.6%.
+The net asset value ("NAV") increased 9.2%, on a total return basis, over the twelve months to the end of June, closing at 342.5p per share.
+This increase in NAV reflected the positive returns delivered by the majority of portfolio companies throughout the period, despite volatile equity market conditions as geopolitical and macroeconomic concerns weighed on investor sentiment.
+The Company outperformed its benchmark during the period, as the FTSE Smaller Companies (ex Investment Trusts) index fell by 0.4% on a total return basis.
 This reflected the relatively defensive positioning of the portfolio compared to the wider market - focused on high quality businesses in less cyclical parts of the market and with resilient business models and robust balance sheets.
-This outperformance was achieved without exposure to sectors such as Oil & Gas, Mining or Banks which were strong relative performers during the year.